 In August 2016, we entered into a letter of credit facility with Banco Santander, S.A. which provides for the issuance, upon request by us, of letters of credit to support our obligations in an aggregate amount not to exceed \$85 million.
-As of April 2, 2017, there were no letters of credit issued and outstanding under the facility with Banco Santander, S.A.
+As of October 1, 2017, there were no letters of credit issued and outstanding under the facility with Banco Santander, S.A.
+The availability of such letters of credit is subject to review and approval by Banco Santander, S.A. at the time of each request made by us.